Google Ad Manager – A Guide For Publishers

 Can you use AdSense with Google Ad Manager?

 Selling all of the ad inventories is essential to reach the potential revenue.
 However, many publishers cannot sell all ad inventories every time.
 In such situations, Google AdSense helps to sell unsold ad inventories to its Google advertisers.
-Serving a Google ad is definitely better than leaving the ad inventory remnant, right?
+Serving a Google ad is better than leaving the inventory remnant, right?

 Image Source: Tech Crunch